PTB-MR/mrpro/docs/source/contributor_guide.rst

 We also run `mypy <https://pypi.org/project/mypy/>`_ as a type checker.

 In CI, our linting is driven by `pre-commit <https://pre-commit.com/>`_.
-If you install mrtwo via ``pip install -e .[dev]``, pre-commit will be installed in your Python environment.
+If you install MRtwo via ``pip install -e .[dev]``, pre-commit will be installed in your Python environment.
 You can either add pre-commit to your git pre-commit hooks, requiring it to pass before each commit (``pre-commit install``), or run it manually using ``pre-commit run --all-files`` after making your changes, before requesting a PR review.